 Before you pitch a feature article, consider what it means to publish with Briarpatch.
-A national magazine based on Treaty 4 territory on the Prairies, Briarpatch has almost 45 years under its belt building strong analysis by and for the left in Canada.
-We work on de-centering whiteness, capital, and cis-hetero patriarchy by publishing stories that amplify voices, conflicts, and stories of resilience from the margins.
-We strive to unearth the dynamics of political life and provide great fodder for political argument that will build a sustainable, compassionate world.
+A national magazine based on Treaty 4 territory on the Prairies, Briarpatch has almost 50 years under its belt building strong analysis by and for the left in Canada.
+We work on de-centering whiteness, capital, and cis-hetero patriarchy by publishing stories that amplify voices, conflicts, and narratives of resilience from the margins.
+We strive to unearth the dynamics of political life and provide great fodder for political argument that will build a just, sustainable world.

 The best pitches we get are those that respond to crushing political questions and come from unexpected angles.
-Your query should:
+Your pitch should:

 - be situated in time and place.
 Why are you telling this story now, and about this particular place?
 Be timely, be relevant, and connect the story to the broader moment we’re in.